-Modi’s plan to change India’s name absurd: Opposition leader Rahul Gandhi
+Modi’s plan to change India’s name absurd: Opposition leader Gandhi

 “I am here to have a conversation with the Europeans and exchange ideas about what is going on in the EU and in India.
 So far, we discussed India and Europe’s relationship with EU parliamentarians, the subcontinent’s changing role in the global sphere and also gave them a sense of India’s challenges – which is a general sort of attack on our democratic institutions,” he told a press conference in Brussels.

-While a strident critic of Modi, Ghandi rejected the narrative that by meeting with Modi, Western leaders were giving Hindu nationalism “a free pass”.
+While a strident critic of Modi, Gandhi rejected the narrative that by meeting with Modi, Western leaders were giving Hindu nationalism “a free pass”.
 Hindu nationalist groups have been accused of carrying out attacks on minorities, with dozens of Muslims lynched since Modi came to power in 2014.
 The ruling Bharatiya Janata Party (BJP) has denied that it backs such attacks.

 “I think G20 is an important conversation and it’s a good thing that India is hosting it,” he told Al Jazeera.